Is It a Good Time to Buy a House in Edmonton?

 We’ve also made some big changes to the way you’ll actually pay for your home and sign the documents once you do decide to buy, which we’ll cover in more detail below.

+The best time to buy a house may be right now.
 From a purely financial perspective, there are actually some big benefits to buying a home at the moment.
-The government has lowered interest rates in response to the COVID-19 epidemic, so you could be able to get an even lower rate on your mortgage.
+The government has lowered interest rates in response to the COVID-19 pandemic, so you could be able to get an even lower rate on your mortgage.
 This is also good news for existing homeowners who might be looking to refinance.

 The banks are also allowing for mortgage payment deferrals in order to give people some more breathing room during the crisis, so it couldn’t hurt to check with the bank to see if you’re eligible.
 However, be aware that if you’re currently applying for a mortgage, the credit checks might be a little more strenuous than usual due to the current financial instability so make sure you have everything in order.